hadyelsahar/t-rex/README.md

 ```

 ## Accessibility and Licensing:
-The full dump will be available after paper's acceptance.
+**The full dump and the code for the alignment pipeline will be available after paper's acceptance.**

 <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-sa/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.